mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 - the impact / if any of the social missions and player types to help the development of learner identities.

 - the emergence and nurturing of flexible and complex design behaviours (beyond player types)

+**Gaps in exising research.**
+The work of Resnick is convincing but lacks theoretical foundations as Papert's ideas were before their time.
+It is of value to align them with more contemporary socio-cultural conceptions.